Hi from Darin

 - My team at Apple is hiring.
 We’re looking for development engineers for both the Safari application and WebKit frameworks, and also for engineers to do various other tasks, such as building and maintaining tools, doing integration for our software updates, and working with bugs.
 If you’re interested, please send me a resume.

 - We’re getting close to completing our committers’ agreement.
-Once we have that we’ll be able to give some people commit privileges for the WebKit cvs repository.
+Once we have that we’ll be able to give some people commit privileges for the WebKit CVS repository.

 - Dave Hyatt is working on new form control implementations.
 These will give us form controls you can style with CSS and also much better performance on pages with lots of form controls.